 So tell me, how did you get started with Food Forward?

-What is your favorite part about volunteering with Food Forward?
+What is your favorite memory working with Food Forward?

 I can’t think of a favorite memory, but I can tell you that I look forward to each pick, waiting to meet a new friend or welcome an old friend.
 It’s a wonderful feeling to build a community.

 Any wisdom you’d like to share with the world about life?

 Everything looks better with Christmas lights.
 We can recreate the world each day by how we act in it.
 We can dress it up or we can dress it down.
 Optimism or pessimism, we choose.
 So, put on the lights.